-"§ 18B-1303.
+§ 18B-1303.
 Filing of distribution agreement; no discrimination.

 (a) Filing. - It is unlawful for a supplier to provide malt beverages to a wholesaler unless the Commission has received notification from the supplier designating the brands of the supplier which the wholesaler is authorized to sell and the territory in which such sales may take place.
 If the supplier sells several brands, the agreement need not apply to all brands.
-A franchise agreement applies to all supplier products under the same brand name and different categories of products manufactured under a common identifying trade name are considered to be the same brand.
+A franchise agreement applies to all supplier products under the same brand name, and different categories of products manufactured under a common identifying trade name are considered to be the same brand.
 No supplier may provide by a distribution agreement for the distribution of a brand to more than one wholesaler for the same territory.
-A wholesaler shall not distribute any brand of malt beverage to a retailer whose premises are located outside the territory specified in the wholesaler's distribution agreement for that brand.
-A wholesaler may, however, with the approval of the Commission distribute malt beverages outside hisits designated territory during periods of temporary service interruption when requested to do so by the supplier and the wholesaler whose service is interrupted.
+A wholesaler shall not distribute any brand of malt beverage to a retailer whose premises are located outside the territory specified in the wholesaler's distribution agreement for that brand, except to a retail permittee's off-site airport storage premises pursuant to G.S.
+18B-1011.
+A wholesaler may, however, with the approval of the Commission distribute malt beverages outside its designated territory during periods of temporary service interruption when requested to do so by the supplier and the wholesaler whose service is interrupted.

-- (b) No Discrimination.
-A wholesaler shall servicesell malt beverages to all retail permit holders within hisits designated territory without discrimination with respect to the sale price at the time of delivery and shall make a good faith effort to make available to each retail permit holder in the territory each brand of malt beverage which the wholesaler has been authorized to distribute in that area. - (c) No Price Maintenance.
-A franchise agreement shall not, either expressly or by implication or in its operation, establish or maintain the resale price of any brand of malt beverages by a wholesaler.
+(b) No Discrimination. - A wholesaler shall service all retail permit holders within the wholesaler's designated territory without discrimination and shall make a good faith effort to make available to each retail permit holder in the territory each brand of malt beverage which the wholesaler has been authorized to distribute in that area.
+The provisions of this subsection shall not apply to retail permit holder private label brands, which, at the retail permit holder's direction, may be sold either exclusively to the retailer that owns the brand name or to all retail permit holders within each territory without discrimination.
+For purposes of this subsection, the term "retail permit holder private label brand" means a malt beverage product that is labeled with a brand name owned by a retailer.